Photo above from Flickr, by 7beachbum. No edits made.

 Photo from Straeto.
 The Klappid bus card.

-There are four ways to pay for the bus in Reykjavik: Cash, a reusable or paper Klappid bus card, or the Klappid App.
+There are five ways to pay for the bus in Reykjavik: Cash, a reusable or paper Klappid bus card, the Klappid App, or contactless card payments.

 Klappid payment methods.

-A physical Klappid card can be bought at various Klappid vendors throughout the city.
-You can either get a plastic bus card that can be topped up throughout your visit by connecting it to the Klappid app or go for a paper card that lasts for either 24 hours or 72 hours or can be used 10 times.
+Choose from either a plastic bus card that you can refill on the Klappid app or a paper card that lasts for either 24 hours or 72 hours with 10 uses.
 You can then check the balance of your 10-trip card online.

 Can I Use Public Transport At Night In Reykjavik?